0cjs/sedoc/app/Storage/rclone.md

 with `--max-depth 1`.

     lsd             List all directories/containers/buckets at path
-    tree          Ṙ List the contents under path in a tree like fashion.

-    lsf             List directories and objects at path (parsable) lsjson          List directories and objects at path in JSON format ls            Ṙ List the objects under path with size and path lsl           Ṙ List the objects under path with mod time, size and path
+    lsf             List directories and objects at path (parsable) lsjson          List directories and objects at path in JSON format

+    ls            Ṙ List the objects under path with size and path lsl           Ṙ List the objects under path with mod time, size and path tree          Ṙ List the contents under path in a tree like fashion.

+    size          Ṙ Give total size and number of files under the path.
+                    (This recurses every file, so may be very slow and cause waits delays due to to many ops.)

 Convenient commands: